How to Save a Flooded Rug

 When water pipes in your house freeze and break, your sink or toilet overflows, your washing machine or water heater breaks a hose, your skylight cracks, or your roof leafs, it seems that the water always finds its way to the most valuable things in your home.
 While we cannot offer much advice on how to save your computer, we can help you save your rug.

-Persian and Oriental rugs are naturally absorbent due to the qualities in their fibers.
+Persian and Oriental rugs are naturally absorbent due to the qualities of their fibers.
 If you have a wool rug or a wool blend rug, your rug will be especially absorbent.
 When your home is flooded, the water that fills it is not pure.
 It is often dirty and mixed with chemicals and waste.
 This water can cause color run-off and damage to the fibers of your rug.

 When your rug has received water damage, the first thing to do is to extract the excess water out of the rug.
 You can blot it with towels or cloth.
 If you have access to a water extractor, and you know how to use it, use it.
 If you have access to a water extractor, but you are not 100% sure on how to use it, do not use it.
 The damage from flooding can be reversed.
 The damage from mishandling a rug with a water extractor might not be so easily fixed.